isabella232/experience-manager-assets-essentials.en/help/deploy-administer.md

 # Deploy [!DNL Assets Essentials] and add users {#administer}

 [!DNL Adobe Experience Manager Assets Essentials] is provisioned by Adobe for its customers.
-As part of the provisioning, [!DNL Assets Essentials] is added to a customer's organization (Adobe Org).
-The customer also has access to [!DNL Experience Manager Cloud Manager] as a deployment tool and to [!DNL Admin Console] as a user management tool.
+As part of the provisioning, [!DNL Assets Essentials] is added to a customer's organization in [!DNL Adobe Admin Console].
+The customer also has access to [!DNL Experience Manager Cloud Manager] as a deployment tool and to [!DNL Admin Console] for managing user entitlements to the solution.

 Administrators perform the following tasks: